streetpea/chiaki-ng/docs/setup/automation.md

                     Host: PS5-012
                     ```

-                    In this example, the console nickname is `PS5-012`, please use your nickname
+                    In this example, the console nickname is `PS5-012`, please use your nickname.
+If you have multiple, choose the one from the list you want and choose the corresponding regist_key in the next step (i.e. if you pick the console on the 2nd line here, pick the regist_key on the 2nd line in the next step).

         2. Get your remote play registration key